Chainsawkitten/HymnToBeauty/docs/GettingStarted/YourFirstHymn/Scripting.md

             @hub = Managers();

 This gets the manager hub.
-From this hub, you can access the managers, such as the debug drawing manager or the renderer manager.
+From this hub, you can access the managers, such as the debug drawing manager or the physics manager.
 We won't use those in this script.

             @self = @entity;